-Impact Mitigation/Management Mitigation/Management Actions Monitoring impact Objectives and Outcomes witigation/wariagement Actions Methodology Frequency Responsibility AVIFAUNA: DISPLAC ID HABITAT TRANSFOR MATION Displacement of priority avifauna due to disturbance and habitat transformation Prevent mortality of priority avifauna Restrict construction to the immediate infrastructural footprint.
+Impact Mitigation/Management Objectives and Outcomes Mitigation/Management Actions Monitoring impact bjectives and Outcomes Frequency Responsibility AVIFAUNA: DISPLAC EMENT DUE TO DISTIURBANCE AN D HABITAT TRANSFOR MATION Displacement of priority avifauna due to disturbance and habitat transformation Prevent mortality of priority avifauna Restrict construction to the immediate infrastructural footprint.
 Access to remaining areas should be strictly controlled to minimise disturbance of priority species.
-This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity map in Figure 15 (Section 5.6).
+This recommendation especially applies within the very high and high sensitivity areas depicted in the sensitivity maps (Section 5.7 Specialist Sensitivity Analyses and Verification).
 Prioritise upgrading existing roads (where the requisite roads authority permission has been issued) over constructing new roads.
 Strictly implement the recommendations of ecological and botanical specialists to reduce the level of habitat loss.
 Design lay-out around the proposed buffer zones Once-off during the planning phase.
-Project Developer NA LUC AVIFAUNA: MORTALITY DUE TO COLLISIONS WITH THE TURBINES Mortality of priority avifauna due to collisions with the wind turbines Prevent mortality of priority avifauna No turbines should be constructed in the turbine exclusion buffer zones as Design lay-out around the proposed buffer zones.
+Project Developer AVIFAUNA MORTALITY DUE TO COLLISIONS WITH THE TURBINES

+Impact Mitigation/Management Mitigation/Management Actions Monitoring impact Objectives and Outcomes Methodology Frequency Responsibility Mortality of priority avifauna due to collisions with the wind turbines Prevent mortality of priority avifauna No turbines should be constructed in the turbine exclusion buffer zones as indicated in the sensitivity maps (Section 5.7 Specialist Sensitivity Analyses and Verification).
+All wind turbines must have one blade patterned according to a South African Civil Aviation Authority (SACAA) approved pattern to reduce the risk of raptor collisions.
+All wind turbines must have one blade patterned according to a South African Civil Aviation Authority (SACAA) approved pattern to reduce the risk of raptor collisions.
+Refer to Appendix I for details.
+It is recommended that all wind turbines (WTGs) be subjected to either Observer-led Shutdown on Demand (OSDoD) or Auto SDoD (ASDoD) during daylight hours and radar flight detection technology for flocks of target species at night.
+Formal live-bird monitoring should commence following initial turbine operation, as per Design lay-out around the proposed buffer zones.
 Once-off during the planning phase.
+As soon as the first turbines start turning.
 Project Developer

-Impact Mitigation/Management Mitigation/Management Actions Monitoring Monitoring

-impact Objectives and Outcomes Mitigation/Management Actions Methodology Frequency Responsibility

-indicated in the sensitivity map 2.
-As soon as

-in Figure 15 (Section 5.6). the first

-2. All wind turbines must have turbines start

-one blade painted according to turning.

-a South African Civil Aviation

-Authority (SACAA) approved

-pattern to reduce the risk of

-raptor collisions.
-While blade

-painting as a mitigation strategy

-is still in its experimental phase

-in South Africa, international

-research shows that it has a

-promising potential to reduce

-raptor mortality.
-Research

-conducted in Norway, as

-explained in Simmons et al.

-2021 (Appendix I), supports

-this finding.

-3. All wind turbines (WTGs) to be

-subjected to either Observer-

-led Shutdown on Demand

-(OSDoD) or Auto SDoD

-(ASDoD) during daylight hours

-and radar flight detection

-technology for flocks of target

-species at night.

-Formal live-bird monitoring

-should commence following

-initial turbine operation, as per

-the Best Practice Guidelines

-(Jenkins et al. 2015), to

-determine the extent to which